jokob-sk/NetAlertX/docs/NOTIFICATIONS.md

 4. Ignoring devices

 > [!NOTE]
 > It's recommended to use the same schedule interval for all plugins responsible for scanning devices, otherwise false positives might be reported if different devices are discovered by different plugins.
-Check the Settings > Enabled plugins section for a warning:
+Check the **Settings** > **Enabled settings** section for a warning:
 > ![Schedules out-of-sync](/docs/img/NOTIFICATIONS/Schedules_out-of-sync.png)